GJongste/.vscode/README.md

 ## Start you first request
 * Open one of the .http files in Visual Studio Code
 * Switch the environment in the Status bar to "production"
 * Click on "Send Request" in the "ClientCredentialsGrant".
-Or place your cursor between ### and ### and use the keyboar shortcut ctrl-alt-r.
+Or place your cursor between ### and ### and use the keyboard shortcut ctrl-alt-r.
 This service will fetch an access-token that will be used in subsequential requests.
 * Next click on "Send Request" above one of the service calls.